How to Succeed When Working From Home: 10 Important Tips

 - Relegate time for household projects or cleaning to before or after business hours.
 It may be tempting to look around and see that your windows need cleaning (mine always do) or you need to paint the hallways.
 Resist that temptation to take care of those kinds of tasks until after you have "clocked out" and I don't mean clock out early!

 - Set aside a specific area or room of your home as your office.
-When you move into that space, this becomes a subconscious signal that it is time to work.
+When you move into that space, it is a subconscious signal that it is time to work.
 The same applies once you've finished for the day.
 Move out of that space, or clear away your work material if the space serves another purpose.
 Your brain is better able to"turn on" or "turn off" the work day when your work space is distinct.

 - Limit your distractions from outside sources.
 Try not to answer phone calls that aren't work related.
 Train your dog not to interrupt or don't allow him in the room during work hours.
 (This is especially important if you make and take business calls; a dog barking in the background is unprofessional and distracting.)
 Do not turn on the TV and don't surf the web unless that is part of your job description.